Wall Street hits records as hopes build for more stimulus

-U.S. stocks are rallying to records Wednesday on encouraging earnings reports and continued optimism that new leadership in Washington will mean more support for the struggling economy.
+Wall Street marked the dawn of President Joe Biden's administration with stocks rallying to record highs as hopes build that new leadership in Washington will mean more support for the struggling U.S. economy.

+The S&P 500 rose 1.4%, topping its previous all-time high set earlier this month.
+The Dow Jones Industrial Average, Nasdaq composite and Russell 2000 index of smaller companies also notched record highs, powered by gains in technology, communications, health care and most other sectors.

-Joe Biden took the oath of office to become U.S. president, and he has a flurry of executive actions at the ready.
-He has also pitched a plan to pump $1.9 trillion more into the struggling economy, hoping to act quickly as his Democratic party takes control of the White House and both houses of Congress.
+Biden, now the nation's 46th president, has a flurry of executive actions at the ready.
+Of primary interest to the stock market, he has also pitched a plan to pump $1.9 trillion more into the struggling economy, hoping to act quickly as his Democratic party takes control of the White House and both houses of Congress.

 The hope on Wall Street is that such stimulus will help carry the economy until later this year, when more widespread COVID-19 vaccinations get daily life closer to normal.
 Such hopes have helped stocks and Treasury yields rise, even as the worsening pandemic digs a deeper hole for the economy.
 Spiraling coronavirus counts and deaths have more workers applying for unemployment benefits and shoppers feeling less confident.